alshedivat/al-folio/_posts/2024-03-17-a-longer-introduction.md

 Had UVM been a better long-term home for me, I might've graduated with that dual degree.
 But when I arrived at Northeastern in the fall of 2012, I was informed that major was not offered.
 I had to choose one, or take a pre-set dual major path.
 Forever committed to *never* choosing just one, I decided to try out the French and International Affairs track, and that was first fork towards data work.
 In an introductory IAF course, I learned about Leymah Gbowee, a Liberian peace activist.
 There was no going back.
 Reflecting over a decade later, I don't fully empathize with all the reasons my younger self wanted to go into social justice work--I wouldn't have even used that term to describe what I was pursuing--but it boiled down to a core belief I still hold: if I could do something to make the world more worth living in, I should, and I would.

-Northeastern also afforded me opportunities to travel.
+Northeastern also afforded me the privilege of travel.
 I spent a year getting my heart broken in Dublin, Ireland and another six months attempting French fluency in Grenoble, France.
 The world was so much bigger than I had imagined.
 I saw that so much of my beliefs and preferences were learned, not inherent, and I learned to evaluate them through that lens.

 {% include figure.liquid path="assets/img/grenoble.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">